top of page

 How to calculate the value of a Startup using Scorecard Method

-For ease, let’s name your startup which is being valued as the [Alpha Startup].
-We will be using the example of another startup to explain the process, which will be called [Startup Beta].
+For ease, we will be using the example of another startup to explain the process, which will be called [Startup Beta].

-Step 1 (sector): Identify the sectors that the [Alpha Startup] operates in, which could be more than one.
-For example, [Startup Beta] was involved in various sectors such as Community Management Software, Smart Governance Platform and IoT (Internet of Things).
+Step 1 (sector): Identify the sectors that the Startup operates in, which could be more than one.
+For example, [Startup Beta] was involved in various sectors such as Fully Integrated Healthcare Platform and Practice Management System.

-Step 2 (similar companies): Identify the companies that are similar to the [Alpha Startup] in terms of the sector/field it operates in.
-Preference should be given to the companies that are based in the same country as the [Alpha Startup].
+Step 2 (similar companies): Identify the companies that are similar to the Startup in terms of the sector/field they operate in.
+Preference should be given to the companies that are based in the same country as the Startup.
 Only those companies should be selected which have raised funding and preferably more than 1 round of funding.
-For example, in the case of the [Startup Beta], we found 11 such companies, 5 in Community Management Software, 3 in Smart Governance Platform, and 3 in IoT, which had raised Pre-Seed, Seed and in some cases growth stage funding as well.
+For example, in the case of [Startup Beta], we found 11 such companies, 6 in Fully Integrated Healthcare Platform, 3 in Practice Management System, 1 in CRM for healthcare Providers, and 1 in Pharmacy Tech, which had raised Pre-Seed, Seed and in some cases growth stage funding as well.

-• Pre-revenue valuation is the valuation of a startup in the stage when it has no revenue or insignificant revenue (in case of [Startup Beta], revenue of less than ₹0.5 Crore was considered insignificant).
+• Pre-revenue valuation is the valuation of a startup in the stage when it has no revenue or insignificant revenue (in case of [Startup Beta], revenue of less than Rs.
+1 Crores was considered insignificant).

 The median of these valuations is then worked out.
 This median valuation is considered as the [Base Valuation] for the purpose of Scorecard Valuation.
 An illustration of this exercise in case of [Startup Beta] is shown hereunder: